JosephOkyte/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-# Task On Object-relational mapping In Python
+# Task on object relational mapping in python

-Things to accomplish...
+Things to be done on this task -

 * Connecting MySQL database using Python script
-* How to `SELECT` and `INSERT` rows in a MySQL table from a Python script
+* How to SELECT and INSERT rows in a MySQL table from a Python script
-* Mapping a Python Class to a 6MySQL table
+* How to map a Python Class to a MySQL table